In the UK Black Friday traditionally referred to the

-Here are some of the ways you can prepare ahead of this weekend:
+Interested?
+Here are some of the ways you can prepare to make the most of the Black Friday sales boom.

 When it comes to deals, go hard or go home